-A different take on a career break
+A different take on career progression

 I am currently on a career break.
 This break has possibly been one of the best career decisions I have made in my working life as a corporate lawyer in London.
 As part of the new generation of workers, which will have to work until the age of 70 or even longer, my suggestion is why not have a different approach to the traditional career ladder and chill the pace?

 So what is the trade-off?
 Work less.
 Enjoy life more.
 Find a better balance.
-Why spend weekends typing furiously into a Blackberry, or sitting in the office, with futile hopes of making partner 6 years after qualification or receiving a massive bonus to buy that house in Richmond?
+Why spend weekends typing furiously into a Blackberry, listening to message alerts 24/7 or pulling all-nighters in the office, with futile hopes of making partner six years after qualification or receiving a massive bonus to buy that house in Richmond?
 Those days are gone, pal.
 So, in short, what is the point?

 In a move that has surprised my London bosses, I am relocating to Dubai.
 I will be doing the exact same thing but in a hot climate where I can go to the beach after work.
 This is not to be considered as part of my career break, more of a tactical and strategic career move, a very exciting one, specifically to increase my market value.

 In between the London and Dubai jobs, I have chosen to take some time out and travel the world a little.
-Hardly intrepid explorer type stuff, no treks to Antarctica or climbing Everest, but just take a few extended vacations to forget what working is like.
+Hardly intrepid explorer type stuff, no treks to Antarctica or climbing Everest, but just taking a few extended vacations to forget what working is like.

-I feel relaxed, energised, excited, well-rested and ready to start in the next phase of my career (well — after I complete the next phase of my traveling).
+I feel relaxed, energised, excited, well-rested and ready to start in the next phase of my career (well — after I complete the next phase of my traveling.)
 However, the most important thing to remember about a career break is that eventually the travel fund runs out and all good career breaks must come to an end.

 Well.
 Until the next one.